onestardao/WFGY/ProblemMap/Atlas/tiny-planner-output-examples-pack-v1.md

 - coherence visibility uplift for F5-heavy cases
 - incentive and boundary stabilization for F6-heavy cases

-That means the atlas remains a troubleshooting system, not just a classification museum.
+That means the Atlas remains a troubleshooting system, not just a classification museum.

 ---

-## 7. The three bridge modules
+## 7. The three bridge modules 🧩

 The current bridge cluster naturally supports three first formal bridge modules.

 These are not the final civilization modules.

 They are the first stable bridge modules supported by current evidence.

 ### Module A
 ## Coordination / Consensus / Multi-Actor Viability

 This module groups cases where the main pressure involves: